 If you are getting away from a busy home life then do nothing while in Playa Zipolite, that’s one of the best parts!
 Since this resort town has few tours and events, try relaxing for a bit and see how doing nothing feels!
 Honestly, it is a hot and lazy beach in the summer.
 And siestas are not only for Europeans hanging out on the beach as the Mexicans do it too.

-Why not join in on the hype and take a mini break from your busy day and relax in a hammock along Playa Zipolite.
+Why not join in on the hype and take a mini-break from your busy day and relax in a hammock along Playa Zipolite.
 Not much has changed from the hippie days of the 1960s and 1970s.
 Just so you know, the use of marijuana is legal in Playa Zipolite and many people utilize that here.
 There is a melancholy atmosphere.
 So, if you want to do nothing while feeling extremely relaxed, then smoke some weed and enjoy the sea view.
 (I personally don’t partake, but many do!)

 Where is the Best Place to Catch a Sunset?
 Punta Cometa!

 The best place to view the sunset or sunrise in Oaxaca is Punta Cometa.
-This amazing peninsula has been a best-kept secret of the locals for years.
+This amazing peninsula has been the best-kept secret of the locals for years.
 There are no street indications on how to get there and the locals would prefer it that way (but it is only 15 minutes from Playa Zipolite).

 With that being said, locals would be happy to point you in the right direction of Punta Cometa to view the best sunset of your life, so just ask.
 Another way to watch the sunset is to go on a local fishing trip that concludes with a stunning sunset Cruise.